icchy/7vi/README.md

 ## Prerequisites
 * install [mitmproxy](https://mitmproxy.org/) with `pip install mitimproxy --user`
-* configure SSL certificate if you will edit HTTPS resources
+* configure SSL settings if you will edit HTTPS resources

 ## Usage
 start 7vi to log all HTTP/HTTPS traffic